Northern Spain by car

 Sunday we rode into Barcelona and took a quick look around the city.

-port that there was absolutely no shoulder so luckily it was a quiet Sunday.
+The ride in was on an expressway (no bikes) but fortunately in Spain no one seemed to care.
+It was just when the road became elevated near the port that there was absolutely no shoulder so luckily it was a quiet Sunday.
 As soon as we reached the port there was a wide bike and walking area and we watched a harbour swim race and then further along a rowing boat race series.
 They were 14 person boats including a bow steerer and a sweep.
 Then there were some popular and well kept beaches with no waves and crowded with people.

 We left the beach and rode to La Sagrada Familia (The Church of the Holy Family) an icon of Barcelona.
 It has been under construction since 1882 and is not expected to be finished for another 30 to 50 years.
 It is the style that is most unusual being architect Gaudi's masterpiece of "modern" gothic.
 We did not go inside as it was both expensive (18 euro) and over an hour to queue in the hot sun.
 Nevertheless it was an impressive and unusual church.